 Tuan Hj.
 Ir.
-Yusoff bin Daud was appointed as the Independent Non-Executive Chairman of Toyo Ink Group Berhad.
-The Chairman has been acting as facilitator at meetings of directors and ensure smooth functioning of the Board in the interest of good Corporate Governance practice.
+Yusoff bin Daud was appointed as the Independent Non-Executive Chairman of the Company.
+The Chairman has been acting as facilitator at meetings of Directors and ensure smooth functioning of the Board in the interest of good Corporate Governance practice.
 The Chairman is responsible to provide leadership for the Board so that the Board can perform its responsibilities effectively.